CDCgov/NEDSS-NNDSS-Case-Notifications/libs/xml-hl7-parser/README.md

 implementation project(':xml-hl7-parser')
 ```

-The main entry point is `Hl7MessageBuilder`, a Spring `@Service` that accepts NND XML and returns an HL7 v2.5.1 message string.
+The main entry point is `Hl7MessageBuilder`, a Spring `@Component` that accepts NND XML and returns an HL7 v2.5.1 message string.

 ---